-Her reasoning was that by identifying what makes your organization relevant and authentic you can write a brand strategy that drives demand.
+Her reasoning was that by identifying what makes your organisation relevant and authentic you can write a brand strategy that drives demand.
 Integrating tactics and designing them specifically to get the desired results is something Rachel believes B2B marketers have “not done very well”.

 Head of Brand and Digital at L&T Technology Services, Utkarsh Srivastav, wants marketers to keep an eye on emerging technologies.
 “As marketers, we are a creative and design function primarily and we consistently deliver innovation in design and creative areas”, he said.